 The Company has entered into certain derivative contracts that are not designated or do not qualify as hedges under ASC 815.
 Forward foreign currency contracts and crosscurrency interest rate swaps are used to hedge the net exposure of subsidiary funding advanced in the local operations' functional currency.
 Contracts are entered into in accordance with the written treasury policies and procedures and represent economic hedges.
 Gains and losses on these contracts are recognised in earnings and are included in other income/ (expenses), net, in the accompanying consolidated statements of operations.

 In connection with these activities, the Company recorded a net loss of EUR 1 in 2011 and a net loss of EUR 3 in 2010, as follows:

-in EUR Derivative Location of gain/(loss) Gain/(loss) on derivative recognised in earnings Location of gain/(loss) Gain/(loss) on related hedged item recognised in earnings on derivative recognised in earnings 2011 2010 Hedged item on related hedged item recognised in earnings 2011 2010 Cross-currency interest rate swaps Other income/ (expenses), net (6) 20 Loans and receivables to/ from subsidiaries 4 (21) Foreign currency contracts Other income/ (expenses), net (11) (80) Cash, loans and receivables to/ from subsidiaries 12 78
+in EUR Location of gain/(loss) Location of gain/(loss) Gain/(loss) on related hedged item recognised in earnings Derivative on derivative recognised in earnings 2011 2010 Hedged item recognised in earnings 2011 2010 Cross-currency interest rate swaps Other income/ (expenses), net (6) 20 Loans and receivables to/ from subsidiaries 4 (21) Foreign currency contracts Other income/ (expenses), net (11) (80) Cash, loans and receivables to/ from subsidiaries 12 78